 The trucking company runs a fleet of trucks that it’s responsible for keeping road worthy.
 This responsibility extends to the incorporation of an overarching safety-checking mechanism that relates to truck maintenance.
 Ultimately, several entities share the responsibility for maintaining a safe fleet of semis (beyond the truck driver and the trucking company):

 Semis have some inherent safety issues that can contribute to trucking accidents:

 Issues related to center-of-gravity often play a definitive role in semi accidents.
 If they’re not properly loaded or if they have a design flaw, big rigs can have dangerous center-of-gravity issues that can lead to rollovers and other extremely dangerous truck accidents.

 Because of the size of their rigs, commercial truck drivers experience blind spots all the way around their trucks.
 These no zones prevent the trucker from maintaining a clear view of the road around his or her 18-wheeler, and they often contribute to truck accidents.

 If You’ve Been Injured in a Truck Accident, Contact an Experienced Laredo Truck Accident Lawyer Today

 Truck accidents are terrifying, and if you’ve been injured in such an accident, you are no doubt overwhelmed and uncertain about how best to proceed.
-The skilled truck accident lawyers at The Law Offices of George Salinas know how difficult this process is, and we’re here to help.
-We have the experience, commitment, and compassion to fight for the compensation to which you’re entitled, so please contact or call us at 210-225-0909 to schedule an appointment today.
+The skilled truck accident lawyers at George Salinas Injury Lawyers know how difficult this process is, and we’re here to help.
+We have the experience, commitment, and compassion to fight for the compensation to which you’re entitled, so please contact us to schedule an appointment today.